hubert-sikorski/git-and-github-guide/README.md

 - :zap: - `:zap:`
 - :ok_hand: - `:ok_hand:`

-You can find a full list of supported emojis here: [CLICK](https://gist.github.com/rxaviers/7360908)
+You can find a full list of supported emoji's here: [CLICK](https://gist.github.com/rxaviers/7360908)

 # Other sources